Chocolatte/Chocolatte.github.io/aboutme.md

 Now, my days are filled with strategizing 🧠, optimizing ⚡, and making sure our AI doesn’t accidentally suggest horror movies to rom-com lovers 😱➡️😂.
 I thrive at the intersection of technology, user experience, and business strategy—translating complex algorithms into real-world solutions that make streaming seamless.

-TL;DR: I’ve spent my career making content discovery better, one metadata tag at a time.
+I’ve spent my career making content discovery better, one metadata tag at a time.
 If you want to talk about search, recommendations, or why people still love reality TV 📢, let’s connect! 🚀

+🚀 [App Name Placeholder] – Innovation in the Making 🤫

+Shhh… something big is coming.
+Behind the scenes, a new iOS app is taking shape—designed, built, and fine-tuned by a dedicated developer who codes by day and hunts for shiny Pokémon by night. ✨

+What is it?
+That’s still under wraps.
+But one thing’s for sure—it’s crafted with precision, fueled by passion, and powered by countless late-night coding sessions.

+Stay tuned.
+Something awesome is on the horizon. 🌟